 Your doctor may also recommend some over-the-counter treatments such as:

 In rare cases, you may have surgery for small bowel Crohn’s.
-Typically, you would need surgery only if medications aren’t working or you have a stricture in your bowel.
+Typically, you would need surgery only if medications aren’t working or you have a stricture in your bowel or other complications including fistulas, refractory bleeding, and perforation.